-Extenuating or mitigating circumstances are those events which have had a detrimental effect on your study.
-Such circumstances include illness, both physical and emotional; the severe illness or death of a close family member; a shocking or traumatic personal experience.
-In addition, sudden, unexpected changes in family circumstances might affect your ability to make academic progress as a consequence of their demonstrable emotional impact upon you, and may also be considered.
+Extenuating or mitigating circumstances are events which have had a detrimental effect on your study.
+Examples include illness; the severe illness or death of a close family member; a shocking or traumatic personal experience.
+In addition, abrupt changes in family circumstances might affect your ability to make academic progress.

-It can be in your interest to draw the department’s attention to them and ask for them to be considered in mitigation for poor performance.
-The FAQs page (see answer to the question "What happens next with my mitigating circumstances in department and at an exam board?") makes clear that, if an application for consideration of mitigating circumstances is accepted, marks WILL NOT be changed for assessed work or examinations.
+It can be in your interest to ask for such circumstances to be considered in mitigation for poor performance.
+The University Advice for Students page (see Section 10) makes clear that, if an application for consideration of mitigating circumstances is accepted, marks will not be changed for assessed work or examinations.

-If the mitigating circumstances affect a particular piece of work for a module you should contact the module leader directly as soon as possible after the problem arises.
+If the mitigating circumstances affect a particular piece of assessed coursework for a module you should contact the module leader directly as soon as possible after the problem arises.
 They will be best placed to decide what needs to be done.
 Please do not submit a notification via the Mit Circs portal in such cases.

 For one-off issues, such as acute illness or major accidents, that affect substantial assessments, a deadline extension can be possible.
 In such cases you should contact the module leader in person so that the consequences for later assessments and examinations can be discussed, before any extension can be agreed.

-Please note that we do not allow self-certified extensions of deadlines for any coursework.
-Most pieces of assessed coursework (answers to examples sheets, computer tests, interim reports, lab notebooks, lab reports, programming assignments) are part of year-long or term-long series of assessments.
+Most pieces of assessed coursework (answers to examples sheets, computer tests, moodle tests, interim reports, lab notebooks, lab reports, programming assignments) are part of year-long or term-long series of assessments.
 Extending any of the intermediate, sometimes weekly, deadlines is not helpful.
-You would be completing previous coursework when you should be working on the follow-up experiment, examples sheet, etc. Extensions to later coursework deadlines are also problematic as they reduce the time you would have to prepare for examinations.
+It would mean that you would be completing previous coursework when you should be working on the follow-up experiment or examples sheet, or preparing for the assessment for another module.
+Extensions to later coursework deadlines are also problematic as they reduce the time you would have to prepare for examinations.

 Reporting Mitigating Circumstances